Breck37/react-2-mini/README.md

 * Inside the ProductList function, create a map on the products prop set to a `list` variable.
 Inside the maps return statement, create an outer `div` with a `<ul className='list'>` inside of it.
 * Inside the `ul` use curly braces to break out of the JSX, here we are going to create a statement that depends on the `showPicture` prop.
 If it's truthy, we want to render the product image using an img tag.
 `{props.showPicture && <img src=''>}`
-* Next, we want to create an `li` tag with an inner `b` tag containing the products name, make sure to use the `break` tag or `<br/>` afterwards.
+* Next, we want to create an `li` tag with an inner `b` or `bold` tag containing the products name, make sure to use the `break` tag or `<br/>` afterwards.
 * Next, we want to create another `li` tag containing the item price, also including a `break` tag afterwards.
-(Include $ in instructions?)
+  * If you're looking for something more realistic, place a $ sign before your curly braces.
 * Lets finish our map by using curly braces again to test the truthiness of the `add` prop.
-If its truthy, we will render our Button component, passing the `add` function as an action prop or property, `Add to Cart` as a text prop and passing the entire `product` as a param prop.
+If its truthy, we will render our Button component, passing the `add` function as an action prop or property, 'Add to Cart' as a text prop and passing the entire `product` as a param prop.
 * Lastly, return the `list` variable below the map but still inside our `ProductList` function.

 ### Solution